-Sometimes, it is necessary for you to offer multiple methods or options of payment on your form.
-By this I mean: credit card, check by mail, pay now, pay later (Invoice), cash at the door, credit card on-form vs. credit card off-form through a payment processor redirect (i.e. PayPal), etc.
+If you accept payments online, it’s sometimes necessary for you to offer multiple methods or options of payment on your form.
+By this I mean: credit card, check by mail, pay now, pay later (invoice), cash at the door, credit card on-form vs. credit card off-form through a payment processor redirect (i.e., PayPal), etc.

 You are creating a registration or order form.
 First, you want people to be able to “Pay Now” or “Pay Later” (invoice through Freshbooks).
 Then, you want to give them the option to pay by “Check/Cash” via mail or at the door, by “Credit Card” on-form, or via “PayPal (Account Transfer or Credit Card via PayPal Gateway)” (<– redirect).

 Create a payment method field to determine payment type.
-Also make this field required and set conditional logic (Logic tab inside the field) on it to only show if “When would you like to pay?” is “Pay Now”.
+Also make this field required and set Conditional Logic on it to only show if “When would you like to pay?” is “Pay Now.”
 This field would look something like this:

-Create four Description Area Fields to provide further explanation of the above options and apply Conditional Logic to them →
+Create four Description Area fields to provide further explanation of the above options and apply Conditional Logic to them, as seen here:

 PayPal Account Transfer or Credit Card via PayPal Gateway (redirect):